NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 - AUTO mode (where the user can set up a website and allow the robot to follow a line autonomously)

 ## UART Reception and Transmission State Machine Logic
 To avoid race conditions, UART TX can only perform transmission when it is in the idle state, as the UART RX is much faster than the UART TX; hence, a state sequence is implemented such that it does not lead to data loss or buffer overrun.
 Take note that UART TX is immediately triggered when UART RX receives data, and reception is always restarted after received data has been parsed properly.
-It is also possible for the user to implement timeouts to "delay" the transmission, however, this is not implemented in my code.
+It is also possible for the user to implement timeouts to "delay" the transmission, however, this is not implemented here.

 ![UART State Machine drawio](https://github.com/user-attachments/assets/b936698d-a7e0-4a21-a1f5-3a4f9c68565f)

 There are two scenarios in which the UART can be in: either the UART received data properly, or it encountered an error.
 For the former, the process is as follows:
 1. UART RX receives data and processes AT Command (and immediately starts reception again)
-2. UART TX gets triggered by a loaded data size and immediately starts transmission For error handling, the process is as follows:
+2. UART TX gets triggered by a loaded data size and immediately starts transmission

+For error handling, the process is as follows:
 1. UART RX encounters an error, and the software interrupt error callback is called
 2. UART RX aborts reception, clears error flags, and restarts reception